-The Seismic Provisions for Structural Steel Buildings, hereafter referred to as these Provisions, shall govern the design, fabrication and erection of structural steel members and connections in the seismic force-resisting systems (SFRS), and splices and bases of columns in gravity framing systems of buildings and other structures with moment frames, braced frames and shear walls.
-Other structures are defined as those structures designed, fabricated and erected in a manner similar to buildings, with building-like vertical and lateral force-resisting elements.
+The Seismic Provisions for Structural Steel Buildings, hereafter referred to as these Provisions, shall apply to the design, fabrication, erection, and quality of structural steel members and connections in the seismic force-resisting systems (SFRS), and splices and bases of columns in gravity framing systems of buildings and other structures with moment frames, braced frames, and shear walls.
+Other structures are defined as those structures designed, fabricated, and erected in a manner similar to buildings, with building-like vertical and lateral force-resisting elements.
 These Provisions shall apply to the design of seismic force-resisting systems of structural steel or of structural steel acting compositely with reinforced concrete, unless specifically exempted by the applicable building code.

-Wherever these Provisions refer to the applicable building code and there is none, the loads, load combinations, system limitations, and general design requirements shall be those in ASCE/SEI 7.
+Wherever these Provisions refer to the applicable building code and there is none, the loads, load combinations, system limitations, and general design requirements shall be those in ASCE Minimum Design Loads and Associated Criteria for Buildings and Other Structures (ASCE/SEI 7).

-User Note: ASCE/SEI 7 (Table 12.2-1, Item H) specifically exempts structural steel systems in seismic design categories B and C from the requirements in these Provisions if they are designed in accordance with the AISC Specification for Structural Steel Buildings and the seismic loads are computed using a seismic response modification coefficient, R, of 3; composite systems are not covered by this exemption.
-These Provisions do not apply in seismic design category A.
+User Note: As specified in ASCE/SEI 7, Section 14.1.2.2.1, buildings with structural steel systems in seismic design categories B and C do not need to meet the requirements of these Provisions provided that they are designed in accordance with the AISC Specification for Structural Steel Buildings and the seismic design coefficients and factors of ASCE/SEI 7, Table 12.2-1, Item H. These Provisions do not apply in seismic design category A. ASCE/SEI 7 specifically exempts some systems from the requirements of these Provisions.
+Further discussion is provided in the Commentary.